DHTMLX/docs-suite/docs/colorpicker/how_to_start.md

     </body>
 </html>
 ~~~

 ## Include source files

-[Download the DHTMLX Suite package](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) and unpack it into a folder of your project.
+Unpack the downloaded package into a folder of your project.

 Create an HTML file and place full paths to JS and CSS files of the DHTMLX Suite library into the header of the file.
 The files are: